There's nothing wrong with being scared, Norman, so long as you don't let it change who you are.

 Uncle Prenderghast also destroyed a bathroom.
 Considering their abilities in life, perhaps the ghosts of mediums have stronger abilities.

-Our Zombies Are Different: The Judge and the other zombies are a very rare Type R: Revenant.
-They have intelligence, and they aren't hungry for brains, but like any Type R, they are driven by a single, burning purpose.
-In their case, they only want to break Agatha's cycle so they may finally rest in peace.
+Our Zombies Are Different: The Judge and the other zombies are actually a kind of Revenant Zombie.
+They have intelligence, and they aren't hungry for brains, but like any Revenant, they are driven by a single, burning purpose.
+In their case, they mean the town no harm at all; they only want to break Agatha's cycle so they may finally rest in peace.